- Sinister Resonance - In Stock

 Overseas airmail - £2

-Subscribers to the print edition of The Wire get a £1 discount off each copy.
+Subscribers to The Wire get a £2 discount off each copy.

 Sinister Resonance begins with the premise that sound is a haunting, a ghost, a presence whose location is ambiguous and whose existence is transitory.
 The intangibility of sound is uncanny – a phenomenal presence in the head, at its point of source and all around.
 The close listener is like a medium who draws out substance from that which is not entirely there.